 For those of you who haven’t spent much time in the kitchen prior to embracing a truly healthy way of eating, you may be overwhelmed by all the gadgets available, and are not sure what you need to make your time in the kitchen most effective and get you the results you want.
-Many of the items I list here are not essential by any means – they just make cooking and baking easier, quicker, and help you to get great results time after time.
+Many of the items I list here is this Equipment Guide are not essential by any means – they just make cooking and baking easier, quicker, and help you to get great results time after time.
 Many of you have asked me what I use when I am in my kitchen, so here’s a rundown of the things I use most often.

 Note: using these links to make your purchases *may* result in me receiving a small commission (with no additional cost to you), which will help enormously in being able to maintain this site and create new recipes for you.
 The costs of running this site and developing recipes come entirely out of my own pocket.
 The purpose of this site has never been – and never will be – to make money, however, I would hugely appreciate your support by using these links, if you feel so inclined.